 If you choose to specialize in biomaterials, you’ll study the development of devices from stable or biodegradable materials to replace damaged tissues.
 Some examples include artificial joints and growing new body parts with patient cells.

-Jump-start your Master of Science in bioengineering while completing your bachelor’s.
+Jump-start your graduate degree in bioengineering (biomedical engineering) while completing your bachelor’s.
 In our dual-degree program, you can apply some graduate credits to both degrees.

 EXPERIENCES BEYOND THE CLASSROOM